-- Avoid having multiple unconfigured LANCOMs at once within a single network segment.
+Avoid having multiple unconfigured LANCOMs at once within a single network segment.
 Any unconfigured LANCOM takes on the same IP address (ending in '254'), and so address conflicts could arise.
-To avoid problems, multiple LANCOMs should be configured one after the other with the respective device being assigned with a new and unique IP address (not ending in '254') each time. - 3 ADSL connect the ADSL interface 10 with the splitter by using the supplied ADSL connector cable (transparent connectors). - For the models LANCOM 1723 VoIP and LANCOM 1823 VoIP, the interface ISDN2 is not to be connected to the ISDN network, even after being reset to TE mode! - Please also observe the notices about configuring the ISDN interfaces (→ page 120). - (ISDN telephones or ISDN PBXs) to the LANCOM VoIP Router, connect these to an ISDN interface in NT mode.
-When shipped, the ISDN interfaces marked with are set to NT (internal ISDN connection) mode. - For the models LANCOM 1723 VoIP and LANCOM 1823 VoIP, the ISDN2 interface (3) can supply a maximum of two telephones with power from the ISDN feed.
-Please also observe the notices about configuring the ISDN interfaces (- page 120).
+To avoid problems, multiple LANCOMs should be configured one after the other with the respective device being assigned with a new and unique IP address (not ending in '254') each time.

+- 3 ADSL connect the ADSL interface 10 with the splitter by using the supplied ADSL connector cable (transparent connectors). - 4 Connection to the ISDN to connect the LANCOM VoIP Router to the ISDN, plug in one end of a supplied ISDN cable (light-blue connectors) to an ISDN interface in TE mode.
+When shipped, the ISDN interfaces marked with ⊠ are set up in TE (external) mode.
+Plug in the other end of the ISDN cable into an ISDN/S0 point-to-point line connector or point-to-multipoint line connector.

-Chapter 2: Installation
+For the models LANCOM 1723 VoIP and LANCOM 1823 VoIP, the interface ISDN2 is not to be connected to the ISDN network, even after being reset to TE mode!

+Please also observe the notices about configuring the ISDN interfaces (\rightarrow page 121).

+(5) Connecting ISDN terminal devices-to connect ISDN terminal devices (ISDN telephones or ISDN PBXs) to the LANCOM VoIP Router, connect these to an ISDN interface in NT mode.
+When shipped, the ISDN interfaces marked with are set to NT (internal ISDN connection) mode.

+For the models LANCOM 1723 VoIP and LANCOM 1823 VoIP, the ISDN2 interface 3 can supply a maximum of two telephones with power from the ISDN feed.
+Please also observe the notices about configuring the ISDN interfaces (\rightarrow page 121).